ZedDevStuff/USTManager/README.md

 # Known issues

-- 7-4 Isn't compatible for a reason, It uses a ton of different audioclips to make the full song, which i didn't bother to patch and i doubt anyone would have spent that much time making custom tracks for it
+- 7-4 Isn't compatible right now, but you can use the global space to change the songs manually.
+Proper support coming soon.
 - Secret levels don't work yet, but it could be possible that using the global sound replacement, they could work
 - P-2 Isn't compatible at the moment but is planned